lopeselio/Instagram-ReactNative/README.md

 # Instagram-ReactNative
-Exploring new technologies like Apollo, GraphQL, Elixir, Phoenix while working on React Native
+Exploring new technologies like Apollo, GraphQL API's, Elixir, Phoenix backend, and PostgreSQL database while working with React Native